 (shell-command

-Next: Orderless completion, Previous: Completing in the minibuffer, Up: Installation and Configuration [Contents]
+Next: Orderless completion, Previous: Completing in the minibuffer, Up: Configuration [Contents]

 When completing in the Eshell I recommend conservative local settings without auto completion, such that the completion behavior is similar to widely used shells like Bash, Zsh or Fish.